masterpointio/masterpoint.io/content/updates/understanding-the-terraform-check-block-feature.md

     Enter a value:
   ```

-* _Multiple data resource blocks are not supported_

-  Unfortunately, it's possible to define only one data source per check at the moment.
+* Unfortunately, it's possible to define only one data source per check at the moment, and **multiple data resource blocks are not supported**.
 Otherwise, the error will be thrown:
   ```sh
   This check block already has a data resource defined at main.tf:83,3-27.
   ```

   This limitation restrains creating complex assertions within one `check` block.

-## Final Thoughts
+## Final thoughts

 While intriguing on paper, Terraform's new check block feature has yet to live up to our initial expectations fully.
 Its practical integration into our Terraform code has revealed some limitations, and it felt less revolutionary than we'd hoped.
 There were a few hitches like it being equally tied to the plan and apply lifecycle and not being able to flag a check block as a critical fail-safe.

 We realize its effectiveness may vary across different scenarios and contexts.
 It's easy to implement and integrate into your existing infrastructure.
 While it's unlikely to replace testing tools and strategies completely, it can undoubtedly bear the burden in some cases, especially considering potential improvements in the future.
 We'll keep this feature in our toolkit as we refine our infrastructure code.

 That being said, there's still a good deal of progress to be made in Terraform's testing and validation arena.
 We recommend exploring and leveraging this feature and look forward to hearing feedback and thoughts from the community!

+### Update: new `test` command in Terraform v1.6

+As we were wrapping up this blog post, the Terraform team has released a preview of v1.6, announcing that it will primarily add a new `terraform test` command that we're very excited for!
+[More information can be found here](https://discuss.hashicorp.com/t/request-for-testing-terraform-test/56254), and we look forward to testing this out and sharing insights in an upcoming Masterpoint post!

 ## References